SUN4S/Stock-screener/README.md

 ```

 ## Compromises due to API limitations
 * The API only allows 5 requests/min, so implementing a continuous search functionality within the Header of the page was currently impractical.
-It was made into a seperate component within the page
+It was made into a seperate "Company Serach" component within the page
 * The search component within Fundamental and Chart headers only takes a companys' symbol ex.: AAPL, MSFT, TSLA, etc.